signalapp/Signal-iOS/BUILDING.md

 ```

 In the TARGETS area of the General tab, change the Team drop down to
 your own.
 You will need to do that for all the listed targets, for ex.
-Signal, SignalShareExtension, and SignalMessaging.
+Signal, SignalShareExtension, and SignalNSE.
 You will need an Apple
 Developer account for this.

 On the Capabilities tab, turn off Push Notifications, Apple Pay,
 Communication Notifications, and Data Protection, while keeping Background Modes